Boo Blasters on Boo Hill: Ride experience

-Boo Blasters on Boo Hill is a dark ride with individual ride vehicles on a track at Canada's Wonderland, Carowinds, and Kings Dominion, and a continuous Omnimover-style ride system at Kings Island.
+Boo Blasters on Boo Hill is a dark ride with individual ride vehicles on a track at Canada's Wonderland, Carowinds, and Kings Dominion, and formerly a continuous Omnimover-style ride system at Kings Island.
 Guests use mounted laser guns to fire at lighted targets throughout the ride.
 Hitting a target enables additional animation, sounds, and special effects, as well as earns each rider points that are tallied and displayed inside the vehicle.
 The ride layout and special effects varies at each park location.
 Initially, each park sold disposable ChromaDepth 3-D glasses at the ride's entrance to enhance the blacklight paint effects throughout the ride.

 Kings Island

-Guests enter the attraction through the front gates of an old Gothic castle.
-The queue takes guests through the foyer into the first room, which features large chandeliers, cob webs, and a haunting music track playing in the background.
-Before boarding the ride, guests walk through a corridor with boarded-up windows on both sides.
-Once in the vehicle, riders travel through a haunted cemetery and mansion, filled with skeletons and ghosts.
-The final encounter is with Boocifer, the primary antagonist.
-The ride ends with a display that shows riders how well their score ranks before exiting the vehicle.
+Guests entered the attraction through the front gates of an old Gothic castle.
+The queue took guests through the foyer into the first room, which featured large chandeliers, cob webs, and a haunting music track playing in the background.
+Before boarding the ride, guests walked through a corridor with boarded-up windows on both sides.
+Once in the vehicle, riders traveled through a haunted cemetery and mansion, filled with skeletons and ghosts.
+The final encounter was with Boocifer, the primary antagonist.
+The ride ended with a display that shows riders how well their score ranked before exiting the vehicle.

 Although Kings Island's version of Boo Blasters was previously Scooby-Doo and the Haunted Castle, the ride system was originally used for Phantom Theater.
 Phantom Theater maintained the same ride system as its successors, but featured 55 ride vehicles and no interactive elements.
 The attraction ceased operation in 2002 and became transformed into Scooby-Doo and the Haunted Castle for the 2003 season.

+On August 11th, 2025, Kings Island announced that their Boo Blasters on Boo Hill will close on September 1st that year for future development.
+On August 28th, the park revealed that a revival of the former Phantom Theater attraction (which was previously located on the site that Boo Blasters later occupied), titled Phantom Theater: Opening Nightmare, had been in development and is scheduled to open by April 2026, taking the place of their Boo Blasters installation.
+Sally Dark Rides announced they will return to spearhead the design and construction of this replacement.